Alejandro (song): Live performances

 In April 2010, Gaga performed "Alejandro" at the MAC AIDS Fund Pan-Asia Viva Glam launch in Tokyo.
 In a performance billed as "GagaKoh", she wore a doily lace dress and entered the stage in a procession inspired by a Japanese wedding.
 As the lights dimmed, she sat at her piano on the rotating stage and belted out "Speechless", followed by the performance of "Alejandro" where she was picked up by one of her dancers covered in talcum powder.
 Gaga taped a medley of "Bad Romance" and "Alejandro" for the ninth season of American Idol in an episode aired in May 2010.
 She was dressed in a black outfit while surrounded by shirtless dancers.
 During the chorus, a statue of the Virgin Mary had flames pouring out of its top, after which fog filled the stage as Gaga and her dancers performed a dance routine.
 Luchina Fisher from ABC News called it a "thinly-veiled performance dripping with sex and violins" and "Gaga doing her best Madonna impression".
 In July 2010, Gaga sang "Alejandro" on Today on a stage outside the studio.

 Gaga performed "Alejandro" at the Robin Hood Gala on May 9, 2011, to benefit the Robin Hood Foundation, and on May 15, 2011, during Radio 1's Big Weekend in Carlisle, Cumbria.
 On September 24, 2011, she performed it at the first iHeartRadio Music Festival, at the MGM Grand Garden Arena in Las Vegas.
 It was also part of the setlist to Gaga's Born This Way Ball tour (2012–2013).
 The performance included her lounging on a meat couch and wearing her gun bra with half-naked men dancing around her.
 For her 2014 tour, the ArtRave: The Artpop Ball, Gaga wore a green wig and leather hot pants for the performance of the song.
-In 2017, she performed "Alejandro" during her shows at the Coachella Festival, while wearing a red crop-top sweatshirt.
-The song was also part of the setlist of the Joanne World Tour (2017–2018), where she performed it in a mesh leather cut-out bodysuit, and her Las Vegas residency show, Enigma (2018–2020).
+She performed "Alejandro" during her shows at the 2017 Coachella Festival, wearing a red crop-top sweatshirt, and the Joanne World Tour (2017–2018), in a mesh leather cut-out bodysuit.
+It was later part of Gaga's setlist for her Las Vegas residency show, Enigma (2018–2020), and her 2025 promotional concerts for Mayhem, including a headlining set at Coachella 2025.